ETS2 (buildings, road transport and additional sectors (other small industry))

 31st December 2025 (and annually thereafter) Regulated Entity End of monitoring period

-Each regulated entity must report their historical emissions for the year 2024 by 30th April 2025.
-They may require a Registered Entity Holding Account (REHA) in order to enter data on the Union Registry (UR) Following the initial report of their historical emissions, all regulated entities will be required to submit verified emissions report by 30th April each year thereafter.
+Each regulated entity must report their historical emissions for the year 2024 by 30th April 2025 using a defined template and the EU ETS Reporting System.
+Following the initial report of their historical emissions, all regulated entities will be required to submit verified emissions report by 30th April each year thereafter.
+Note: Since there is no requirement to surrender allowances until 2028 a Registered Entity Holding Account (REHA) on the Union Registry (UR) is not yet required.

 A webinar on ETS2 was held in May which provided an introduction to the workings of the EU ETS, the new ETS2, the compliance cycle and the timelines with which Regulated Entities need to comply.
 You can access the recording at the link below: